Green Peppercorn Sauce - Long & Short Versions

 50-Minute Recipe for Preparing Green Peppercorn Sauce

-The other day, my wife handed me this recipe from our local newspaper and said, "Let's try this.
+The other day, my wife handed me a recipe from our local newspaper and said, “Let’s try this.”

-The total preparation time is about 50 minutes for the meatballs and the sauce.
-While the sauce is reducing, you should work on the meatballs.
+The whole thing takes about 50 minutes, including the meatballs and sauce.
+While the sauce reduces, you can prep and cook the meatballs.

 Green Peppercorn Sauce – 50 minute version